Find Affordable College Courses

 Clearwater, FL

 St Petersburg College did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a associate degree.
 It came in at #6 on the list.
-SPC is a very large public school located in the city of Clearwater.
+SPC is a fairly large public school located in the city of Clearwater.

 Women make up 79% of the natural resources and conservation majors at the school.